Konglab404/p6mA/README.md

 The sequences in the file should be all 41bp length and the center posistions are always A.

+Users can also use the p6mA_loc.R script to directly predict variants' methylation status Rscript p6mA_loc.R test.loc

+test.loc is a file contained the coordinates in hg19.

 ####################################################################

 ## Note: